byuibigdata/FLC_Model_Explainers/README.md

-## What does the information mean that the model explainer gives us? - Richard
+## What does the information mean that the model explainer gives us?

 This information allows us to see inside the Blackbox of what a ML model is doing.